This post may contain affiliate links. Please read our disclosure policy.

 - Mix: Use a wooden spoon or your hands to gently stir and mix until the dough forms a ball.
 The dough should be soft but not sticky.
 Add more water if it’s too dry, 1 tablespoon at a time.
 If it’s too sticky, add more flour.

-- Prepare Pan: Line a baking sheet or a pizza pan with foil and lightly spray it with cooking spray.
+- Prepare a baking pan.
+Line a baking sheet or a pizza pan with foil and lightly spray it with cooking spray.

-- Shape Dough: Spread the yeast-free pizza dough onto the prepared pan, using the palms of your hands and your fingers to stretch it out to about a 1-inch thickness.
+- Shape the pizza dough.
+Next, spread the yeast-free pizza dough onto the prepared pan, using the palms of your hands and your fingers to stretch it out to about a 1-inch thickness.
 You can make it a little bit thinner if you want the crust to be more crispy.

-- Add Toppings & Cook: Spread your desired sauce onto the prepared pizza crust and sprinkle on your favorite cheese and toppings.
+- Cook.
 Grill or bake the pizza in a 400°F oven for 15 to 20 minutes, or until the edges of the crust are lightly browned.
 For a crispier result, pre-bake the crust by itself for 8 minutes, then assemble the pizza and return it to the oven for 10-12 more minutes.

-- Measure the Flour Precisely: If you scoop your measuring cup directly into the flour, you’re not going to get an accurate measurement.
+- Measure the flour accurately.
+If you scoop your measuring cup directly into the flour, you’re not going to get an accurate measurement.
 Instead, fluff the flour and fill your measuring cup by the spoonful, then level it off at the top with a butter knife.
 If you have a food scale, use that to ensure precision.

-- Consistency is Key: If the pizza dough is too dry or too sticky, you’ll have a hard time working with it.
+- Consistency is key.
+If this no yeast pizza dough is too dry or too sticky, you’ll have a hard time working with it.
 Add more flour or water (little by little) as needed to reach the proper consistency.

-- Pump Up the Flavor: Craving some extra flavor in your pizza crust?
+- Pump up the flavor.
+Craving some extra flavor in your yeast free pizza crust?
 Feel free to spice up the dough by incorporating a bit of garlic powder or herbs.

 How to Store and Reheat Leftovers